petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-visualization-modes.md

 ### Selecting a Renderer for the Field

 A renderer (3) is a structured way to customize how a component appears.
-They are built to be convenient.
-You enter a raw value and the renderer assumes the most typical format and UI for it.
+You enter a raw value, and the renderer assumes the most typical format and UI for it.

 !!! important
-    To ensure your data is displayed correctly, the field type must be compatible with the selected renderer.
+    To ensure your data appears correctly, the field type must be compatible with the selected renderer.

 Below on the left, the status, date, and date and time fields have the default renderer applied.
 On the right, the status, date, and date and time renderers are applied to the respective fields.